Kenneth-Rakentine/Magic-Import-/README.md

 ### Installable Add-In
 As an Add-in (.xlam)

-Download .xlam from this Repository
+Download .xlam from the "Releases" section of this Repository

 Distribute the .xlam file to users.